 The following scheduling restriction applies due to TRP specific beam failure detection.

-- For the case where no RSs are provided for BFD, or when CSI-RS is configured for BFD is explicitly configured and is type-D QCLed with active TCI state for PDCCH or PDSCH, and the CSI-RS is not in a CSI-RS resource set with repetition ON
+- For the case where no RSs are provided for BFD, or when CSI-RS is configured for BFD is explicitly configured and is type-D QCLed with active TCI state for PDCCH or PDSCH, and the CSI-RS is not in a CSI-RS resource set with repetition ON, or

+- For FR2-1, for PCell, for UE supporting [TBD - multi-rx capability], if CSI-RS for BFD and the other CSI-RS for tracking or for CQI in the same or overlapping OFDM symbol are configured with different QCL-TypeD in the PCell and the following conditions apply:

+- The CSI-RS is not in a CSI-RS resource set with repetition ON.

+- The CSI-RS has same QCL source as the active TCI state of one of the PDSCHs and has different QCL-TypeD from the other PDSCH.

+- The CSI-RS and both of the PDSCHs are on the same OFDM symbol(s).

+- [FFS: The CSI-RS and only one of the PDSCHs with different QCLed typeD are on the same OFDM symbol(s)]

+- Resources of the active TCI states for the two PDSCHs have been reported as a resource group in Rel-17 group-based RSRP report.

+- [FFS how to capture UE is activated with multi-Rx operation]

 - There are no scheduling restrictions due to TRP specific beam failure detection performed based on the CSI-RS.

 - Otherwise